belle2/basf2/online_book/fundamentals/hep_analyses.rst

     Detector (PXD).
 It is a high-granularity tracking system which enables precise reconstruction of the intersection of tracks (a vertex).
     You can think of this as the inner vertex detector.
-    The PXD is constructed from DEPFET silicon sensors segmented into individual pixels of down to 50*55:math:`\upmu m^2` size.
+    The PXD is constructed from DEPFET silicon sensors segmented into individual pixels of down to 50*55 :math:`\upmu m^2` size.
 It consists of two layers at 14mm and 22mm radius from the interaction point.

 SVD
     The Silicon Vertex Detector (SVD) is the outer part of the vertex detector.
-    It comprises of double sided silicon microstrip sensors with strips widths down to 50:math:`\upmu m`.
+    It comprises of double sided silicon microstrip sensors with strips widths down to 50 :math:`\upmu m`.
 The four layers of the SVD system extend the outer radius of the vertex detector up to 140mm.

 VXD
     You will occasionally hear people refer to the pair of detectors: PXD+SVD